feabhas/docker-target/README.md

 When the `main` function exits the QEMU emulator will stop.

-Once the GUI is conmnected to the emulator you can use the buttons:
+Once the GUI is connected to the emulator you can use the buttons:

-   * `Disconnect` to dettach the GUI but leave the emulation running
+   * `Disconnect` to detach the GUI but leave the emulation running
-   * `Halt` to stop the emulation and dettach the GUI
+   * `Halt` to stop the emulation and detach the GUI

 Closing the Python GUI using the `Quit` button or the normal windows close icon will also stop the emulation.